Niger Delta red colobus: Distribution

 The Niger Delta red colobus is found only in the western part of the Niger Delta.
 It is restricted to marsh forest, that is, forest with a high water table year round but no significant flooding.
 It shares this habitat with several other primate species, including the Nigerian white-throated guenon (Cercopithecus erythrogaster pococki), the red-capped mangabey (Cercocebus torquatus), the putty-nosed monkey (Cercopithecus nictitans), the mona monkey (Cercopithecus mona), and maybe also the olive colobus (Procolobus verus).

 Status

 When it was first discovered, the Niger Delta red colobus was locally common but under some pressure from deforestation, especially logging of Hallea ledermannii, which is an important food tree for the monkey.
 Since then, pressure from bushmeat hunting and logging has increased.

 Red colobus monkeys generally appear to be particularly sensitive to hunting and habitat disturbance, hence concerns that the species may be on the verge of extinction.

 The Niger Delta red colobus was still found in the Edumanom Forest Reserve in 2008.

-However, as of 2008, the International Union for Conservation of Nature (IUCN) considers it critically endangered, due a reduction in population of more than 80% over the past 30 years largely caused by hunting and habitat loss.
+However, as of 2008, the International Union for Conservation of Nature (IUCN) considers it critically endangered, due to a reduction in population of more than 80% over the past 30 years largely caused by hunting and habitat loss.
 In 2010, the Niger Delta red colobus was included in the list of The World's 25 Most Endangered Primates, published by the IUCN and other organizations.